-Daniel Fetterman, a former federal prosecutor, is recognized as one of the country’s leading trial and white collar lawyers.
-He represents corporations and individuals in significant securities, white collar, commercial, accounting and trade secret litigation.
+Daniel J. Fetterman, Chair of the firm’s White Collar Defense and Investigations Group and a former federal prosecutor, is recognized as one of the country’s leading trial and white collar lawyers.
+He represents corporations and individuals in significant white collar, securities, commercial, accounting and trade secret litigation.
 Chambers USA describes him as a “go-to litigator for high-profile individuals and institutions” and a “fantastic courtroom lawyer” who is “very strategic” and “held in high esteem.”
-Dan also is praised in Chambers USA as “a genuinely gifted trial lawyer” who is “well known for his expert defense of individuals and corporations” and for his “extensive expertise in complex litigation and white collar criminal defense.”
-The National Law Journal honored Dan as a White Collar Trailblazer, a ranking honoring 50 of the country’s elite white collar lawyers for their “deep passion and perseverance ...having achieved remarkable successes.”
-Dan is also recognized in Super Lawyers, Best Lawyers in America and The Legal 500, and he is a fellow in the Litigation Counsel of America’s trial lawyer honorary society.
+Chambers USA also recognizes Dan as “a genuinely gifted trial lawyer” who is “well known for his expert defense of individuals and corporations” and for his “extensive expertise in complex litigation and white collar criminal defense.”
+The Legal 500 describes Dan as "an all star" who "understands strategic thinking in a client focused way," "sees the playing field in a way few others do," "is trustworthy and has the most effective manner" and "knows when to fight and when to compromise."
+Dan is recognized as a Leading Litigator by Lawdragon, and The National Law Journal recognized Dan as a White Collar Trailblazer, a ranking honoring 50 of the country’s elite white collar lawyers for their “deep passion and perseverance... having achieved remarkable successes.”
+He is also recognized in Super Lawyers, and Best Lawyers, among others, and is a fellow in the Litigation Counsel of America’s trial lawyer honorary society.

 Before joining Kasowitz, Dan was an Assistant United States Attorney for the Southern District of New York where he received the Justice Department Director’s Award for Superior Performance as an Assistant United States Attorney.
-Dan also co-edited and co-authored a highly acclaimed white collar treatise, Defending Corporations and Individuals in Government Investigations.
-The treatise, which is used in law school courses at Harvard and Yale, has been praised as a “must-have resource and reference for any lawyer involved in white collar matters,” and an “extraordinary contribution to the white collar bar.”
+Dan also co-edits and co-authors a highly-acclaimed white collar treatise, Defending Corporations and Individuals in Government Investigations.
+The treatise, which has been used in law school courses at Harvard and Yale, has been praised as a “must-have resource and reference for any lawyer involved in white collar matters,” and an “extraordinary contribution to the white collar bar.”
 Dan is frequently quoted as a legal authority and has been quoted in publications including The Wall Street Journal, International Financing Review, the FCPA Report and Compliance Week.

-Dan also frequently speaks at industry conferences, including for the last four years serving as co-chair and speaker at the “Defending Corporations and Individuals in Government Investigations” conference.
-He has also presented “Great and Not So Great Moments in Litigation,” at the American Law Institute’s 2017 Accountants’ Liability conference, as well as “The Emerging Law of Cybersecurity and Data Breach Liability,” in Palo Alto, CA.
+Dan also frequently speaks at industry conferences, including serving as co-chair and speaker at the “Defending Corporations and Individuals in Government Investigations” conference.
+He was a panelist on the Challenges in Cross-Border White Collar Criminal Investigations panel in Tokyo in 2019 and on the White Collar Investigation and Enforcement: A U.S./Canada Comparison on Recent Trends panel in Montreal in 2018 at the respective New York State Bar Association International Section conferences.
+He also has presented “Great and Not So Great Moments in Litigation,” at the American Law Institute’s 2017 Accountants’ Liability conference, as well as “The Emerging Law of Cybersecurity and Data Breach Liability” in Palo Alto, CA.

-Dan has served as adjunct professor of law at Washington & Lee University School of Law, and currently serves on the board of The Fund for Modern Courts.
-Dan clerked for the Honorable Ellsworth A. Van Graafeiland, United States Court of Appeals for the Second Circuit.
+Dan has served as adjunct professor of law at Washington & Lee University School of Law and currently serves on its Alumni Law Council.
+He also is a Life Fellow of the American Bar Foundation.
+Dan clerked for the Honorable Ellsworth A. Van Graafeiland, U.S. Court of Appeals for the Second Circuit.

 Trials & Complex Litigation